For the N.W.A biopic named after this album, click here.

 - Ice Cube's line about his sawed-off gun in the title track would be referenced again on Ice Cube's solo album "Endangered Species (Tales From The Dark Side)":

 - Covers Always Lie: There are six guys on the album cover.
-The extra man (between Cube and Yella) is Arabian Prince, a founding member of the group who left after the picture was shot but before the album was recorded.
+The extra man (between Cube and Yella) is Arabian Prince, a founding member of the group who left after the picture was shot but before most of the album was recorded.

 - Darker and Edgier: Much of the attention surrounded the heavier lyrical themes and sound compared to most hip hop at the time.
+Even in today's standards, the violent content has been tamed down as most of it is commercial glitz rap.

 - Death by Irony: At the start of "Gangsta Gangsta" the following dialogue takes place:Person 1: Ah shit.
 Man, them black gangstas are at it again.
 I wonder who they fucked up today?